Aquaveo/TethysDashDocs/docs/source/plugins.rst

     **Create the Component**

-        The first step in implementing a custom react component is to creating it.
+        The first step in implementing a custom react component is to create it.
 Visit the `React <https://react.dev/>`_ website to learn more about react and react components.

         Below is an example of a simple react component that renders a `Hello World!` div.
 This component comes from